braeden/jenkinsHighlight/README.md

 4. Click on the "Advanced" tab

-5. Scroll to "Upload Plugin", click "Choose File" and navigate to the .hpi file in the "Target" forlder of the cloned repo
+5. Scroll to "Upload Plugin", click "Choose File" and navigate to the .hpi file in the "Target" folder of the cloned repo

 # To Use: